Skip to main content

 ProperMinneapolis1

-The single largest action involved Northern Foundry at its Hibbing facility, reporting 91 affected workers.
+The largest notice was filed by Northern Foundry at its Hibbing facility, reporting 91 affected workers.
 Ie - Italian Eatery and Un Dito followed with 53 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Minnesota, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Minnesota, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Minnesota.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Minnesota WARN notices, browse layoffs by state, or download the full dataset.